pulumi-demos/examples/csharp/k8s-guestbook-app-cs/README.md

   Recommend not using us-east-2 since there's something wonky about that environment when it comes to setting up the public IP for the service.
 (TODO: Figure out what's wonky there.)
 - `pulumi config set org ORGANIZATION`
   - Where *ORGANIZATION* is the name of the org in which the EKS is launched.
-- `pulumi config set eksProject guestbook-base-eks-infra-cs`
+- `pulumi config set k8sProject guestbook-base-eks-infra-cs`
+  - Or the name of any Pulumi project that deploys a K8s cluster and outputs `kubeconfig`.

 # Launch and Use
 ## Prepare the GuestBook Service Project